Name Republic of Uganda

 Vegetation & Special Natural Features

-• Uganda is mostly a plateau, a compact country occupying an area of 236,580 square kilometers.
-It lies astride the Equator .
+• Uganda is mostly a plateau; a compact country occupying an area of 236,580 square kilometres.
+It lies astride the Equator.

-• Uganda is landlocked but it is a fertile, well-watered country with many lakes and rivers; including the largest lake and river in Africa; Lake Victoria and The Nile.
+• Uganda is landlocked but is a fertile, well-watered country with many lakes and rivers including the largest lake and longest river in Africa: Lake Victoria and The Nile respectively.

-• Uganda has tropical climate with copious rainfall.
-The country is known for its fine sunny days and showery spells which rarely requires warm clothing, except on some chilly nights in the mountainous areas in western and eastern Uganda.
+Uganda has a tropical climate with copious rainfall.
+The country is known for its fine sunny days and showery spells which rarely require warm clothing, except on some chilly nights in the mountainous areas in western and eastern Uganda.

-• There is no limit to the amount of currency or traveler’s cheques that you may bring into the country.
-Traveler’s cheques can be difficult to change; please always carry your passports when you would like to change them though.
+• There is no limit to the amount of currency or Travellers Cheques that you may bring into the country.
+Travellers Cheques can be difficult to change; please always carry your passport when you would like to change them though.

-• A VISA card is also advised as ATM’s are widely distributed (MasterCard’s are slightly more difficult to use).
+• A Visa card is also advised as ATMs are widely distributed (MasterCard is slightly more difficult to use).

-• Most of the hotels, lodges and shops in Uganda will take the major credit cards.
+• Most of the hotels, lodges and shops in Uganda accept the major credit cards.

-• Reverting your Ugandan shillings into hard currency is easily done at the airport, hotels and banks.
+• Changing your Ugandan shillings back into hard currency is easily done at the international airport, hotels and banks.
 It is recommended that visitors DO NOT change money on the black market as they are more likely to receive a lower rate of exchange or fake notes.